SupportPay

 At the end of the day, the most meaningful gift you can give your aging loved one is your time and self.
 Whether you’re reminiscing over old memories, watching their favorite holiday movie, or just sitting together, those moments create memories that will bring joy for years to come.

-While the holiday season can be busy, and we may be tempted to focus on material gifts, remember the gift of self is often the most valuable.
+While the holiday season can be busy, and we may be tempted to focus on material gifts, remember that the gift of self is often the most valuable for the entire family.
 Sometimes, just showing up for your loved one can make all the difference and be the greatest comfort.